JGI-Bioinformatics/jaws/docs/sphinx/source/Intro/how_jaws.rst

 	1) a command line interface (:bash:`jaws-client`)
 	2) a centralized orchestration service (:bash:`jaws-central`), managing N sites.
 	3) a site service wrapping the workflow engine (:bash:`jaws-site`)
 	4) job submission manager which submits jobs to worker pools (:bash:`jaws-jtm`).
-It is designed to efficiently use the high performance commputing (HPC) resources.
+It is designed to efficiently use the high performance computing (HPC) resources.